vaibhav0012/BigDataHack/README.md

 ## How to Run the Project
 Instructions on setting up the environment, installing dependencies, and running each task are detailed in subsequent sections.

-## Contributors
-List of team members and contributors to the project.

-## License
-Specify the license under which this project is released (if applicable).